janez33/100DaysOfCode/log.md

 **Today's Progress**: Day 66: Today I finished first serious practice exercise Etch-a-Sketch.
 It was my 1st practice with HTMLcanvas and it was pretty fun.
 It reminded me of my childhood with Logo.
 I've also made progress on a wordpress siteI'm building it for a company that I work for.

 **Thoughts**: še 3 naloge in spet nova snov :)

+### Day 67: November 23, 2020

+**Today's Progress**: I'm continuing beginnerjavascript course from wes bos - so today I finished with BEDMAS, If Statements, Coercion, Ternaries and Conditional Abuse - basic stuff I already know but I need to get through to start with new exercises - like Array Cardio :)

+**Thoughts**: Čim več vaj, čim več člankov preberi od front-enda da boš točno vedel pravila.
+Sprintaj si cheat sheete :) This will never stop! :)